Actor model in Go

 • An actor is an object that exists once in the whole cluster.
 The actor system is aware and can communicate with all actors that exist across the entire cluster.
 The message sent to an actor is not lost even if the actor is stopped and respawned in a new node.
 For example, when you create a user1 actor, there could be only one user1 actor in the whole cluster.
 Whenever you send the message to user1, it will reach the same actor no matter where it comes from.

 • An actor maintains its own states.
 For example, you can set user1 actor with the following properties: {Name: "Fadhil", Age: 21}.
-When ever you want to access the actor where ever you are in the cluster, you will always see the same state.
+When ever you want to access the actor where ever you are in the cluster, you will consistently see the same state.
 This means that your complex web service could serve as fast as your hello world application, with O(N) complexity.
 There is no need to access database (or caching DB like Redis) to get that data.
+More importantly, this could work like a write-through cache strategy and you won’t see stale data.

 • An actor has a notion of workflow where it can schedule a task in the future.
 For example, if you want to collect a payment from each user every month, you can schedule the task for each user.
-This is Cloudflare Workers Durable Object Alarms.
+This is similar to Cloudflare Workers Durable Object Alarms.
 This also means that you can buffer DB writes in the actor for a few seconds and then schedule a workflow every 10s (or any number you’re comfortable with) to flush/write the changes to the actual DB.
 With this, your DB don’t need to handle high write throughput and you can lower the spec of your database.
+This could work like a write-behind cache strategy and you won’t see stale data.

 • An actor can be mapped to a single row of your database since they are isolated.
 For example a single IoT device can be logically map the a single actor in your system.
 This is called digital twins in Akka.